 Students interested in a new site should notify the ACCE or Assistant to the ACCE.
 The ACCE or Assistant to the ACCE will initiate contact with the clinical site.
 If appropriate the ACCE may allow the student to contact the facility to gather information about the willingness to accept students from a new contract and to obtain contact information.
 Students then forward this information to the ACCE.
 At this point communication is assumed by the ACCE or Assistant to the ACCE, and the potential of formulating a long-term clinical education relationship is determined.
 A Clinical Experience Contract (unless use of a facility specific contract is requested) and a Clinical Education Reservation Form are sent electronically.
-The ACCE or Assistant to the ACCE schedules a site visit prior to a student being placed, where the Clinical Education Handbook and PTA curriculum are reviewed with the SCCE or facility designee.
-In some instances, the review of the clinical education program and curriculum may be done over the phone instead of in person.
+The ACCE or Assistant to the ACCE schedules a site visit prior to a student being placed, where the Clinical Education program and curriculum may be done over the phone instead of in person.
 Electronic copies (or hard copies if requested) of the student professional liability waiver, the Clinical Education Handbook, and an overview of the PTA curriculum and clinical skills are provided once the contract is signed.
 Information related to the curriculum and clinical skills of the PTA students may be discussed verbally prior the signing of the contract.